dsaulsb1/Fraud-Project/README.md

 ![ROC_Curve_Undersampling](https://user-images.githubusercontent.com/67847583/133974457-d0f25b8b-b0ef-412b-9173-547e3080f906.png)
 ![Learning_Curve_Undersampling](https://user-images.githubusercontent.com/67847583/133974490-d26feacf-3707-4d04-8e78-56eb09370ab1.png)

 #### Oversampling Model Results
       1. By Oversampling the dataset, we ahieved recall scores greater than 85% for all classifiers.
 The Random Forest classifier had the best accuracy of 99%
-      2. The ROC Curve show that the logistic regression had the largest AUC
+      2. The ROC Curve show that the random forest classifier has the largest AUC while the decision tree classifier has the smallest AUC
       3. Oversampling Learning Curve

 ###### Comparing Model Performances